 CIJA serves as an active member of the Advisory Council of the International Holocaust Remembrance Alliance (IRHA), a body of experts and governments from 31 countries dedicated to preserving the memory and lessons of the Shoah.

-CIJA maintains an office in Jerusalem for the purpose of conducting on-the-ground missions work and liaising directly with Israeli government officials, including representatives from across party lines in the Knesset.
+CIJA maintains an office in Jerusalem to conduct on-the-ground missions and liaise directly with Israeli government officials from across party lines in the Knesset.
 Through its Jerusalem office, professional leadership, and its Board, CIJA engages directly with key interlocutors in the region.
-When requested of CIJA, this engagement has included meeting with Palestinian and Jordanian officials as well as other actors in the region – always with the consent and endorsement of the governments of both Canada and Israel.
+When requested of CIJA, with the consent and endorsement of the governments of both Canada and Israel, this engagement has included meeting with Palestinian and Jordanian officials as well as other actors in the region.